-- The addition of coarse woody debris on sites to be restored to woody plant communities for an initial carbon source and fish and wildlife cover. - Consider installing complexes of vernal pools (5 acres is ideal) to provide habitat for amphibian species, that includes hardwood buffer areas. - The potential to restore habitat capable of supporting fish and wildlife with the ability to control disease vectors such as mosquitoes. - The potential to establish fish and wildlife corridors to link the site to adjacent landscapes, streams, and water bodies and to increase the sites colonization by native flora. - The need to provide barriers to passage for unwanted or predatory species.
+- The addition of coarse woody debris on sites to be restored to woody plant communities for an initial carbon source. - The potential to restore habitat capable of supporting wildlife with the ability to control disease vectors such as mosquitoes. - The potential to establish fish and wildlife corridors linking the site to adjacent landscapes, streams and waterbodies and to increase the sites colonization by native flora. - The need to provide barriers to passage for unwanted or predatory wildlife species.